BIGJRA/BIGJRA.github.io/_raw/reborn/main_ep_18.md

 !enc(741, nil, nil, "Agate City Underwater")

-You can find a hidden *Silk Scarf*, 2 *Potions*, *Ether*, *Quick Claw*, *Poké Ball*, and *Ultra Ball*.
+You can find a hidden *Silk Scarf*, 2 *Potions*, *Ether*, *Quick Claw*, *Poke Ball*, and *Ultra Ball*.
 If you surface on the right side of the area, you can climb some waterfalls to get the *Pinsirite*.
 Back underwater, enter the cave at the top.

 In the next room, Lin will flex on us.
 Grab the hidden *Super Potion* and *Lucky Egg*, then backtrack to the main part of the city.
 To the east of the Pokemon Center, watch the scenes play out then talk to Shelly.
 Hardy will then extend an offer to challenge his gym!